Terminal-2 icon

 A similar scenario could apply to toll booths, using the location of the terminals used in the card acquisition requests to calculate the amount due.

-To be able to identify customers and recognize them later, save the following identifiers:
+To be able to identify customers and recognize them later, you need to save the following identifier from your card acquisition and payment responses:

-• Card alias (alias): a value that uniquely represents the shopper's card number (PAN), for example A37317672402294.
+• Card alias (alias): A value that uniquely represents the shopper's card number (PAN), for example A37317672402294.
 With this, you can recognize the card that a shopper is using.
-You can't use the card alias for making payments.
+You cannot use the card alias for making payments.
 You receive the card alias in the AdditionalResponse.

-Depending on your use case, could also save:
+Depending on your use case, you could also save:

 • Other transaction details.
 For example, transaction date and time.